 These films provide audiences with a visceral thrill through excitement and energy, offered through mayhem, carnage, intense sound design, emphatic music scores, and engaging sound and visual effects.

 - A hero (or heroic force) as the protagonist facing a potential life-ending (or world-ending) force(s) of antagonism.
 The lives at stake could be one, many, or an entire population.

-- Over-the-top or exaggerated violence, stunt work, or special visual effects.
+- Over-the-top or exaggerated violence, stunt work, explosions, gun battles and fist fights, or special visual effects.

 - Unbelievable or unimaginable situations or characters.

-The action film became a dominating force in Hollywood during the 1980s and ‘90s when names like Sylvester Stallone (Rambo), Arnold Schwarzenegger (Terminator, Commando, Raw Deal, True Lies), and Bruce Willis (DieHard) proved to be major boxoffice draws for this genre, and thus establishing it as a money-making genre-category of its own.
+While action films have been popular since the 40s & 50s (usually as war films of Westerns), the action film became a dominating force in Hollywood during the 1980s and ‘90s when names like Sylvester Stallone (Rambo), Arnold Schwarzenegger (Terminator, Commando, Raw Deal, True Lies, Predator), and Bruce Willis (DieHard) proved to be major box-office draws for this genre, and thus establishing it as a money-making genre-category of its own.

 Action films are sometimes political films in disguise.
 Key elements of the action genre are also used in various other genres (or genre-hybrids) for the sake of audience engagement.

 Universal elements of adventure (and fantasy) films include: